 Reasons to avoid

-From all the testing we've done here at H&G, the Shark POWERDETECT has performed the best on carpets.
-Naturally, an upright vacuum is the optimal choice here, but this latest upright from Shark boasts the brand's best tech yet – and the cleaning power to match it.
+From all the testing we've done here at Homes & Gardens, the Shark POWERDETECT has performed the best on carpets.
+Naturally, one of the best upright vacuums is the optimal choice here, and this latest upright from Shark boasts the brand's best tech yet – and the cleaning power to match it.

 'The carpet itself was left spotless and smelling ever-so-slightly fresh thanks to the odor neutralizer cartridge,' he added.
-One of the key signs of a well-performing vacuum is how much it picks up in a single pass, so for the POWERDETECT to clear this much hair, which is perhaps the trickiest thing to vacuum, is impressive.
+One of the key signs of a well-performing vacuum is how much it picks up in a single pass, so for the POWERDETECT to clear this much hair, when pet hair is so hard to vacuum, is impressive.

 The POWERDETECT also worked wonders on all other floor types with its unrelenting suction power.
 James noted: 'It’s able to suck everything up in its path efficiently and proficiently, no matter the debris.
 And, it’s equally capable regardless of the surface I used it on.'

 The 'DETECT' in its name reflects the vacuum's ability to detect dust volume, floor edges and floor type, so that it can automatically adjust the power as needed.
+It's one of our favorite features pioneered by the best Dyson vacuums.
 This is great news for any homes with varied floor types, as the upright vacuum can pass from rug to tile to carpet while maintaining the optimal suction power.

 The second best upright vacuum for carpet